PrincetonUniversity/advanced-command-line/05_sed/README.md

 ### Print
 We have used print as a flag for substitute to print just lines with matches.
-You can use print as a standalone flag to perform some common tasks for `grep` or `head`.
+You can use print as a standalone flag to perform some common tasks similar to `grep` or `head`.
 ```
 sed -n '1,10p'   # print first 10 lines of file
-sed -n '5p'  # print 5th line
 sed -n '5p'      # print 5th line
 sed -n '/cat/p'  # print lines with 'cat', like grep
 ```
 Note that if the `-n` option is omitted, the desired lines will be printed